Model-R/uRsal/README.md

 # uRsal
-repo for develpment of package to retrieve, clean and validate herbarium occurrence data Using R for South American Localities
+repo for development of package to retrieve, clean and validate herbarium records Using R for South American Localities

 ## SCOPE